Kitware/HPCCloud-deploy/README.md

 ### Local Development Installation
-if [HPCCloud](https://github.com/Kitware/HPCCloud), [girder](https://github.com/girder/girder), or [cumulus](https://github.com/Kitware/cumulus) are available in the folder above the cumulus-deploy checkout and the environment variable ```DEVELOPMENT``` is set to 1,  then these folders will be linked through the VM rather than checked out from github.
+if [HPCCloud](https://github.com/Kitware/HPCCloud), [girder](https://github.com/girder/girder), or [cumulus](https://github.com/Kitware/cumulus) are available in the folder above the HPCCloud-deploy checkout and the environment variable ```DEVELOPMENT``` is set to 1,  then these folders will be linked through the VM rather than checked out from github.
 E.g.  with the directory structure:

 ```
-./cumulus-deploy/
+./HPCCloud-deploy/
                   Vagrantfile
                   ansible/
                   ...
 ./cumulus/
           ...
 ./hpccloud/